The BAM Art Prize is designed to promote awareness of the arts in the Northern Rivers by presenting a national art prize within the region.

 The winner will be featured on the cover of BAM.

-Open to all artists nationwide, this new, non-acquisitive prize is for a 2D work of art in any medium.
+Open to all artists nationwide, this new, non-acquisitive prize is for works of art in any medium.

 The inaugural prize will be presented on November 9, 2018.
-A finalists exhibition will be held in Byron Bay, November 9 - November 30, 2018.
+A finalists exhibition will be held at Byron Bay's Thomgallery in November.

-Winners will be featured in the summer 2018 issue of BAM.
+First Prize and Highly Commended Award winners will be featured in the summer 2018 issue of BAM.
+All Finalists will be featured digitally.

 To enter the prize, click here: